 How to Choose an Engagement Ring

 Engagement and wedding rings come in a huge array of styles and material.
-When shopping for engagement and wedding rings, many couples go together — or at least pre-shop together so that each person has an idea of the other's taste.
-When choosing rings, consider your lifestyle and price range, and try on many different rings before buying anything.
+When shopping for engagement and wedding rings, many couples go together — or at least pre-shop together so that each person has an idea of the other’s taste.
+When choosing rings, consider your lifestyle and price range, and determine what’s most important to you by prioritizing the 4 C’s.

 The stone you choose for an engagement ring can be anything you wish — emerald, sapphire, ruby, or topaz, for example.
 But the most popular stone is diamond.